 Each state determines criteria for household eligibility, and may adjust income criteria based on need in the state.
 Eligibility criteria may include participation in existing food or other assistance programs for which income is considered as a basis for eligibility.

 In 2013, total federal funding for TEFAP was $615.54 million.

 What is the Commodity Supplemental Food Program (CSFP)?

-CSFP is a federal food program designed to improve the health and nutrition of senior citizens, pregnant women and postpartum mothers, infants, and children.
+CSFP is a federal food program designed to improve the health and nutrition of senior citizens.
 It is administered by the U.S. Department of Agriculture, Food and Nutrition Service.
 Participants receive a free box of commodities up to once a month.
 The commodities are tailored to the nutritional needs of the participants.
 They provide nutrients that the participants might not otherwise get.

 Who is eligible for the Commodity Supplemental Food Program?

 Who participates in the Commodity Supplemental Food Program?

 In FY2012, an average of 594,000 people received food each month.
 Of those, 576,000 were elderly people and more than 17,000 were women, infants, and children.

 How does the Commodity Supplemental Food Program work?